Did you know? 19 of the 25 preliminary presidential candidates for the 2020 election were in support of cannabis legalization and regulation.

-Swing by your dispensary to grab your favorite strain of flower on the way home from work.
+Swing by your favorite marijuana dispensary in Colorado to grab your favorite strain of flower on the way home from work.
 Skip your lunch break and eat a snack on the way to your appointment to renew your medical card.
 A friend legally gifts you an edible.
 All of these things are commonplace today, in 2020.
 Rewind just four decades ago, though, and cannabis is outlawed in all 50 states.
 It wasn’t until 1996 that medical marijuana legislation was passed in California, making it the first state to legalize any form of cannabis.
-For those who weren’t around during the 1980s or 1990s or not old enough to remember those decades, marijuana faced just as much scrutiny as other “hard” drugs of the time.
-Ronald Reagan, the United States’ 40th President, crusaded a war on drugs from the start of his tenure.
+For those who weren’t around during the 1980s or 1990s, or not old enough to remember those decades: marijuana faced just as much scrutiny as other “hard” drugs of the time.
+Ronald Reagan, the 40th President of the United States, crusaded a war on drugs from the start of his tenure.
 Here’s a quote that headlined his 1980 campaign when asked about marijuana: “probably the most dangerous drug in the United States today.”

 A bigtime ‘OK Boomer,’ moment looking back decades later.
 Reagan’s legacy of the War on Drugs was not his administration’s only questionable position though…

-The AIDS Crisis, The LGBT+ Community, & Cannabis
+The AIDS Crisis, The LGBT+ Community, and Cannabis

 When the AIDs epidemic was discovered in the United States in the early 1980s, Reagan’s administration was not necessarily concerned with it.
-Actually, Reagan and his administration didn’t seem to care about AIDS one bit and early reports surrounding this topic’s discussion convey how sincerely the president’s cabinet did not care.
-During presidential press conferences, the HIV and AIDS epidemic was joked about as the, “gay plague.”
-This highly insensitive term stemmed from AIDS’ discovery in 1981.
-Across the nation, starting in Los Angeles, then to New York, and on to other major cities, AIDS was quite commonly found in gay men.
+Actually, Reagan and his administration didn’t seem to care about AIDS one bit, and early reports surrounding this topic’s discussion convey how sincerely the president’s cabinet did not care.
+During presidential press conferences, the HIV and AIDS epidemic was joked about as the “gay plague.”
+This highly insensitive term stemmed from the discovery of AIDS in 1981.
+Across the nation, starting in Los Angeles, then to New York and on to other major cities, AIDS was quite commonly found in gay men.
 Because of the medical uncertainty and lack of cases at that time, the stereotype of AIDS affecting only gay men spread like wildfire.
 As research progressed and Reagan’s administration took this new disease more seriously, America began to recognize its seriousness and thankfully became more educated on the virus’ means of transmission.

 HIV and AIDS became more and more prevalent in the 1980s and 1990s, but one thing did not progress as quickly: medically approved treatments.
 The LGBT+ community was hit hard during these decades as AIDS continued to spread without prescription medication to extinguish it.
 AIDS attacks and disables the body’s immune system, making positive patients prone to an array of different healthy issues.
 In a time when nothing seemed to be working to improve the quality of life of AIDS patients, cannabis provided an avenue of relief.
 Mind you, cannabis was not medically legal anywhere in the US until 1996, so people seeking marijuana for medical reasons like AIDS were in a challenging position.
 As noted earlier though, the LGBT+ community is resilient, clever, and tough, and those afflicted by AIDS would not be denied a way to ease their suffering.
 Nor should they or any other person dealing with this treacherous disease.